Revlon, Inc. v. MacAndrews & Forbes Holdings, Inc.: Judgment

 When Pantry Pride increased its offer to $50 per share, and then to $53, it became apparent to all that the break-up of the company was inevitable.
 The Revlon board's authorization permitting management to negotiate a merger [*513] or buyout with a third party was a recognition that the company was for sale.
 The duty of the board had thus changed from the preservation of Revlon as a corporate entity to the maximization of the company's value at a sale for the stockholders' benefit.
 This significantly altered the board's responsibilities under the Unocal standards.
 It no longer faced threats to corporate policy and effectiveness, or to the stockholders' interests, from a grossly inadequate bid.
 The whole question of defensive measures became moot.
 The directors' role changed from defenders of the corporate bastion to auctioneers charged with getting the best price for the stockholders at a sale of the company.

-The other portion of the opinion which provides guidance can be found in the following: